Azure/apim-lab/apim-lab/9-fusiondev/apimanagement-10.md

 ### Update CORS policy

 Check API Management -> Developer Portal -> Portal overview to see if CORS has been enabled globally.
-If it has been enabled, go to All APIs and add https://flow.microsoft.com as an allowed origin.
+If it has been enabled, go to All APIs and add https://flow.microsoft.com and https://make.powerapps.com as allowed origins.
 Here's what the Portal overview will look like if CORS has been enabled:

 ![](../../assets/images/apim-cors-policy-update.png)